-Mathematics - to explore and begin to label small sets of objects
+Mathematics - to explore and begin to label

+small sets of objects

-- This concept is explored through number songs and exploratory play.
+This concept is explored through number songs and exploratory play.
 Children are encouraged to use their hands and eyes as appropriate to explore small collections of up to five objects.
 In Dormouse we enjoy taking the tunes of familiar number songs but changing the words to match our topic!
-We are only a few sessions into the term but a clear favourite is "Washing lines" where a pesky gust of wind blows all our socks away one by one!
-We love pulling bright socks down or watching them fall! - Children are encouraged to explore the meaning of number the "oneness of one", "twoness of two" etc through exploring relevant objects or symbols such as animals. - This also encourages children to recognise sets of objects consist of multiple individual items, a skill which is transferrable to a range of contexts for example communication.
-Children learn to seek a single symbol from a small collection of them in order to communicate their point and others learn to use their hands, and eventually fingers, to separate and explore sets of objects to gain maximum sensory feedback. - This term pupils are also experiencing labelling their sets, for example exploring an individual item and hearing it labelled "one", or transferring their gaze from a small set of objects to the corresponding number card.
+We are only a few sessions into the term but a clear favourite is "Driving My Tractor" where a very busy farmer is collecting some (very noisy!) animals in his trailer.

+Children are encouraged to explore the meaning of number - the "oneness of one", "twoness of two" etc through exploring relevant objects or symbols while hearing the quantity labelled.
+Popular songs such as "One Singular Sensation," "Just the two of us," and "Three steps to heaven" add to the experience!

+• This also encourages children to recognise sets of objects consist of multiple individual items, a skill which is transferrable to a range of contexts for example communication.
+Children learn to seek a single symbol from a small collection of them in order to communicate their point and others learn to use their hands, and eventually fingers, to separate and explore sets of objects to gain maximum sensory feedback.

+This term pupils are also developing confidence labelling their sets, for example exploring an individual item and hearing it labelled "one" / "lots", or transferring their gaze from a small set of objects to the corresponding number card.

-Knowledge and Understanding of the World - Cause and Effect
+Knowledge and Understanding of the World -